fernandostc/Alexa-DS-and-AWS/README.md

 A Python 3 integration using Falsk-ask to integrate with Deep Security Web API's and AWScli.

->NOTE: This is a very initial commit and not recommended for use in production yet.
+>NOTE: This is a very initial commit and not recommended for use in production environment yet.